jyunderwood/vin_query/README.md

 ## Usage

-Pass in the URL and access code provided by vinquery.com as well as the report type you want.
+Pass in the URL and access code provided by vinquery.com as well as the report type you want (defaults to report type '2' -- the extended report type).

-Note, the VinQuery class has an array of errors and array of vehicles.
-This is due to the VinQuery service returning a array of possible trim levels for certain vehicles.
+Note, A VinQuery::Query class has an array of trim levels.
+This is due to the VinQuery service returning a array of possible trim levels for certain makes/models.

 ```ruby
 query = VinQuery.get('1C3CC4FB8AN236750', {